-Our small group gathered at Pullman on the Park in Melbourne from where we went o the launch site.
+Our small group gathered at Pullman on the Park in Melbourne, where we went o the launch site.
 On the way to the launch site, the pilot pulled up to recheck the weather and wind conditions.
 He inflated a small balloon and let it float up in the air.

-From the flashing strings hanging out of the little box, he could see in which direction the aircraft was going, and this helped him choose the launch site as well as the instructions of our hot-air balloon flight.
+From the flashing strings hanging out of the little box, he could see in which direction the aircraft was going, and this helped him choose the launch site and the instructions of our hot-air balloon flight.

 Getting ready for the launch of our air balloon flight over Melbourne